LOUNGE /

 LOUNGE | NONLECTURE books/arts

 On March 13, 2026, "NONLECTURE books/arts" opened on the B1 floor of ZEROGATE on Shibuya's Spain Slope.
-This new space, located on a floor operated by Shibuya PARCO, is designed as a hybrid venue where books, exhibitions, and events connect across disciplines, transcending the boundaries of a mere bookstore or gallery.
+This new space, located on a floor operated by Shibuya PARCO, is designed as a place where books, exhibitions, and events connect across disciplines, transcending the definitions of a bookstore or a gallery.

 Text by WASEDA Kosaku